quantastica/quantum-circuit/README.md

 console.log(circuit.measure(0));
 ```

 You can store measurement into classical register.
 For example, to measure first qubit (wire 0) and store result into classical register named `c` as fourth bit (bit 3):

 ```javascript
 circuit.measure(0, "c", 3);
 ```

-Also, you can add `measure` gate to circuit and then measurement will be done automatically and result will be stored into classical register:
+You can add `measure` gate to circuit and then measurement will be done automatically and result will be stored into classical register:

 ```javascript
 circuit.addGate("measure", -1, 0, { creg: { name: "c", bit: 3 } });